lucabianchini/contacthub-sdk-java/README.md

 Customer updatedCustomer = ch.removeJob(customerId, String jobId);
 ```

 ## Tag API

 ### addTag

 Add a tag to a Customer.
-If the tag is already present, nothing will be done.
+If the tag is already present, nothing is changed.

-This is just a convenience method, as the same result could be achieved using
+While this is a convenient method, the same result can be achieved using
 `getCustomer` and `patchCustomer`.

 ```java